 - Tutoring/Academic supports necessary for success and not able to be provided by school

 - Health related supplies or supplements not otherwise covered by insurance

 - Clubs, classes or activities that promote community inclusion.
 FEP money can be used for payment of the club, class or membership only and does not cover the cost of any additional uniforms or equipment needs.
 FEP money approved to be used for membership fees will include the child and one adult.

-Families are encouraged to reach out to their SSA, Developmental Specialist or Referral and Support Specialist who will assist them through this process.
+Families are encouraged to reach out to your SSA, Developmental Specialist or Referral and Support Specialist who will assist you through this process.